Arkounay/BlockBundle/README.md

     {{ render_plain_entity_field(entity, 'field') }}

-Once you press click on "Save", a single Ajax request is sent to persist en flush entities.
+Once you press click on "Save", a single Ajax request is sent to persist and flush changed entities.

 #### Notes
 - By default, only users with the `ROLE_ADMIN` permission can edit inline text.
 To edit the allowed roles, you can edit your `config.yml`